 When it comes to the music what can I say, you have 28 bands spread across four stages.
 You won’t get to catch them all but the set-up of Download was so good that getting between stages quickly and catching as much of the band sets as possible was easy, they were spaced just far enough apart that sounds didn’t overlap and it wasn’t a case of oh man I got to get all the way over there.
 Having the signing tent and the calibre of top artist that you could meet was another real special addition to the festival and saw many fans have a chance to meet their favourite bands.

 Let’s talk acts, of course many of the acts on the bill would just be sensational but let’s give a few shout-outs.
 Gojira were truly the highlight of the day for a lot of people, Neck Deep showed us why they are one of the most loved punk bands on the bill, Falling In Reverse had flown 25 hours to be here and made a video call to US tour mate Jacoby from Papa Roach, the ever loyal ST army moshed out like psychos, Limp Bizket rocked their set, much talked about super-group Prophets Of Rage, really gave the people something to talk about as they took to the stage and delivered a rage filled set and an ending you will never forget.
-In their only Australian appearance Korn just wowed us, playing I think every song the band has ever recorded and more I have never heard a better rendition of Snakes and ladders as I did tonight, sensational.
+In their only Australian appearance Korn just wowed us, playing I think every song the band has ever recorded and more I have never heard a better rendition of Shoots and ladders as I did tonight, sensational.

 The rain may have come early in the day but once the sun came out and the rock gods shone down upon us things were nothing short of fucking awesome.
 So many things go into making a festival great from the organisers to the staff on the day, and I found my interactions on the day to be world class, well done to everyone involved.
 I have a feeling they will be back and even if it does expand, this Sydney-sider still will be making his way to Domington as it was tributarily renamed on the day.